The cornea is the clear outermost layer of your eye and your window to the world. If it's damaged, it can turn opaque and cloud your view.

 During transplants, our surgeons use an anesthetic blocking technique that eliminates all sensation and movement from the eye.

-The patient is asleep briefly while the anesthetic is administered, then awakens, and surgery is performed with the eye completely numb.
-The patient is also given IV medication specifically to help them relax and to minimize any anxiety they feel, all while being closely monitored by an anesthetist.
+The patient is briefly asleep while the anesthetic is administered, then awakens, and surgery is performed with the eye completely numb.
+The patient is also given IV medication specifically to help them relax and to minimize any anxiety, all while being closely monitored by an anesthetist.